Admissions FAQsI am interested in your M.A. program.

 When are admissions decisions made and when will I be notified?

 Notification of admissions decisions are sent out in early February.

 How long does it take to finish the Ph.D. graduate program?

-Depending on the area of study, it generally takes students between five and eight years to complete the Ph.D. degree.
+Depending on the area of study, it generally takes students between five and seven years to complete the Ph.D. degree.